RedHatQE/widgetastic.core/docs/tutorials/views.rst

 For that to work, you need the `all` classmethod defined on the view so Widgetastic would be aware of all the items.
 You can access the parametrized views by member index [i] and slice [i:j].

-It is also possible to iterate through all the occurences of the parametrized view.
+It is also possible to iterate through all the occurrences of the parametrized view.
 Let's assume the previous code sample is still loaded and the `thing_container_view` class has the all() defined.
 In that case, the code would like like this: